 We all know that brands should be responsible towards the environment, but what are these clothing brands doing?
 Are they taking any steps?

 There are several ways in which fashion companies can reduce their effects on the environment.
-For instance, they can use recycled materials (for real, not hype), cut down on their packaging and make it not only reusable but biodegradable, plus ensure that their products are recyclable.
+For instance, they can use recycled materials (for real, not hype), cut down on their packaging and make it not only reusable but biodegradable, and ensure that their products are recyclable.

 These brands should collect plastic bottles massively and turn them into polyester yarn or polypropylene fabric.
 That would be a genuine commitment.